rieckpil/progmot/content/post/writing-a-book-remotely.md

 We started with a base price of $X. Keep in mind that we get 80% royalties but have to split those equally among all authors.

-## Iterate: Continuously Improve for 6-7 month
+## Iterate For 6-7 Month ✍🏻

-(life after the first release, gather feedback, do the work)
+What followed where multiple months of meeting every two weeks, discussing the next steps and writing the book.
+This step-by-step approach gave us the ability to react early on reader feedback and stay motivated as we could release something to the world sometimes.

-I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/) and we saw the same benefits for this book.
+I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/).

 While you can have the best eBook or product, if your potential readers and customers are not getting in front of it.

 As we all three are running a blog, have an audience on Twitter and some of us a mailing list, we started off with an existing target audience.

-To spread the news about our project, we tweeted about our current state every now and then.
-To capture the email address of potential readers and to outline our goal with the book, we created a basic landing page.
+To spread the news about our project, we tweeted about our current progress occasionally.
+To stay in contact with existing and potential readers, we tried to get as many of them on our landing page and sign up for our mailing list.

-Getting people to your waiting list for the book, doesn't necassarly mean they'll also pull out their credit card once the eBook lands.

 We used both our social media channels and the mailing list to teaser and give constant updates about our progress.
+Whenever we released a new version, we wrote an mailing list update and slightly increased the price.

 To mix up the person in charge of writing the mailing list update, we rotated among all co-authors.

-Overall, Similar approach to my iterative course launch with early access program.

-Leanpub is supporting this mode, we can publish work-in-progress version and use a percentage bar to inform potential readers how far we are in the process.

-After developing a the proof of concept application and having automated everything with CloudFormation, we were sure that we have enough to show and committed to writing the book.
+Those tha got their eBook early, got it for the lowest price which is fair as they trusted in our project from day one.

-While the AWS CDK was getting more and more traction in the meantime, we decided to rework the infrastructure setup and use the CDK instead of CloudFormation templates.
+While we originally planned to use AWS CloudFormation templates for our infrastructure setup, we decided to rework the existing setup and use the AWS CloudDevelopmentKit. he AWS CDK was getting more and more traction in the meantime and this would also be a big USP as not many literatures uses the CDK already.

-Not much in-depth content for this complex domain.
-We all had some experience with AWS but there were clearly parts that we're not understanding in detail

-Project to learn and will learning produce something

-Structure of the eBook:
+On a high level, we ended up with these main modules for the eBook:

 1. Getting Started with AWS